Naomi Girma: San Diego Wave

 Girma helped the Shield holders win the season-opening 2024 NWSL Challenge Cup, shutting out defending playoff champions NJ/NY Gotham FC 1–0 on March 17, 2024.
 She played in a career-high 20 games in the 2024 regular season, but the Wave struggled to repeat their success, finishing 10th of 14 teams and missing the playoffs for the first time.
 Girma was named to the NWSL Best XI of the Month two times and the NWSL Best XI Second Team at the end of the year, and was again nominated for NWSL Defender of the Year, losing to Emily Sams.

 Chelsea

 On January 26, 2025, Women's Super League club Chelsea announced that they had signed Girma on a four-and-a-half-year deal, unveiling her to fans on the same day before their league match against Arsenal at Stamford Bridge.
 The transfer fee was reported to be approximately $1.1 million (£890,000), breaking the world record for a women's soccer transfer and making Girma the first ever women's player to be sold for over $1 million.

 She missed the start of the season due to injury, and made her debut for the club during a 2–2 draw against Brighton & Hove Albion on March 2.

+Girma scored her first goal for Chelsea in an FA Cup match against Manchester United on February 22, 2026, scoring in extra time to help Chelsea qualify for the quarterfinals.